 It is important for parents and carers to be aware of what their children are being asked to do online, including the sites the school will ask them to access and who they will be asked to interact with online.
 They are therefore advised to:

-- Read Foundation Online Safety Guidance for parents that is circulated from time to time - Attend Online Safety sessions and training sessions organised by the Foundation
+- Read any Group online safety guidance for parents that is circulated from time to time - Attend Online Safety sessions and training sessions organised by the Group

-5. Education and Training
+5. Education and training

 5.1 Staff: awareness and training